-- Fight Scene Failure: whilst Storming the Castle, Violet faces one room full of Mooks in pure white NBC gear, which just makes the Bloodless Carnage all the more blatant.
+Whilst Storming the Castle, Violet faces one room full of Mooks in pure-white NBC gear, which just makes the Bloodless Carnage all the more blatant.
 Combined with relatively tame choreography, this fight is a particular low point in the film.

-- The duel between Violet and Daxus has its problems too.
-The idea is So Cool It's Awesome-a Sword Fight in total darkness, lit only by the fact that the swords are on fire — but because they actually filmed it straight, without employing Hollywood Darkness, you can't make much sense of what's going on.
+The duel between Violet and Daxus has its problems, too.
+The idea is awesome — a Sword Fight in total darkness, lit only by the fact that the swords are on fire — but because they actually filmed it straight, without employing Hollywood Darkness, you can't make much sense of what's going on.

 The final fight with The Blood Chinois is one, too.
 It's more or less the same shot over and over.

 Special Effects Failure: The film's extensive visual effects were never completed as intended due to Executive Meddling, and it SHOWS.
 Several scenes, including the infamous motorcycle chase, use incomplete temp-renders that were never meant to be seen outside of the editing room.

 Body Horror: In Episode 2, a vampire accidentally runs down a young woman and breaks her spine in multiple places, paralyzing her for life.
 He then turns her into a vampire so she can walk again.
 She's still wearing her hospital gown when she confronts Michael, and her back is exposed.
 There is a blood-chilling shot from behind in which you see her back is still broken, even as a vampire.
 The pieces of her spine are visibly misaligned under her skin, and every time she moves there are clicking sounds as the bones grind together.